 Going Greek is something I will never regret.
 I am beyond proud to leave my legacy and hope that each and every one of you find a place to call home.

 My name is Maggie Brown and I’m a freshman here at IUS.
 I’m majoring in special education and I love being able to pursue something that I’m very passionate about.
-I joined Alpha Phi in the fall of 2017 and I’ve loved it ever since!
+I joined my sorority in the fall of 2017 and I’ve loved it ever since!
 I joined because I was very involved in high school I think that being involved and on campus is an important part of being successful.
-Outside of Alpha Phi I am in the IUS Honors Program and through that I have met many great academic friends!
-I also hold the Director of Programming position within Alpha Phi.
-I love all of the leadership opportunities that Alpha Phi gives me, but most importantly I love knowing that I have 40 amazing women supporting me in everything that I do!
+Outside of my sorority I am in the IUS Honors Program and through that I have met many great academic friends!
+I love all of the leadership opportunities that my chapter gives me, but most importantly I love knowing that I have 40 amazing women supporting me in everything that I do!

 My name is Abby Valkovci and I’m a senior General Studies major at IUS.
 I joined Sigma Kappa in February 2016 and since then, my life has changed in so many ways.
 I decided to join Greek life when I transferred to IUS because I desperately needed a support system and had no idea where else to find it.
 I found myself isolated when I first started attending here, knowing no one and having trouble making friends beyond classroom acquaintances.
 Freshman Abby never would have thought that my shy, nerdy self would ever fit into Greek life, but I felt it was my last resort to meet people – and I’m so glad that I gave it a chance, because it defied all the stereotypes and expectations I held, and became so much more to me than just a way to make friends.
 I can honestly say now that my sisterhood is one of the most important things to me in my life, and every day I strive to be a better person because of my sisters.
 Sigma Kappa has helped me blossom into a more confident woman who every day tries harder to be someone my sisters can be proud of.
 I feel like I am who I’m meant to be now because of my sorority; beyond just taking me out of my shell, it’s given me a purpose and constant new goals to work towards.
 If you are looking for a group of friends to uplift you, support your goals, and help you grow into the best version of yourself, I highly recommend going Greek!